opendocsg/opendoc-postman-guide/twilio-sms.md

 ## 4. Buy a number

+You need to purchase a phone number to start using Postman.

 You can use a US number and mask the number with an [alphanumeric sender ID](https://support.twilio.com/hc/en-us/articles/223181348-Getting-Started-with-Alphanumeric-Sender-ID-for-Twilio-Programmable-SMS/
  "Twilio alphanumeric sender ID").
 Singapore number is only needed for 2-way SMS.
 Postman will support 1-way SMS at the start.

-You need to purchase a phone number to start using Postman.

 ![phone number](./assets/phonenum.jpg)

-You need to complete a regulatory bundle first before you can buy a number.
+If you wish to purchase a singapore phone that starts with +65, you need to complete a regulatory bundle.
 It will ask for an ID and business details for verification.

 ![complete regulatory bundle](./assets/reg-bundle.jpg)

-Once your application for regulatory bundle has been approved then you can search for a phone number based on the country code.
+Once your application for regulatory bundle has been approved then you can search for a phone number that starts wtih +65.

 ![search phone number](./assets/buy-num-1.jpg)